About The Women’s Choral Society of the University of Oslo (KSS)

 KSS is an ambitious choir that aspires to be distinguishable within the choir community.
 We aim high and work on several CD productions, we commission work by contemporary Norwegian composers, produce concerts and compete in national and international competitions.

 Recordings by LAWO Classics: A Christmas-CD, ‘Arme jord ha jolefred’ in 2009, which received great reviews.
 ‘Brahms’, a collection of Johannes Brahms compositions for female choirs, released in 2013.
 In October 2017 KSS launged ‘Kom Regn’, containing Norwegian, modern contemporary music.
-Our latest recording with Norwegian classical- and folk music ‘Som den gylne sol frembryter’ will be pre-launch on our US tour in March 2018!
+Our latest recording with Norwegian classical- and folk music ‘Som den gylne sol frembryter’ was launched in 2018.

 KSS is an ambitious choir that also considers the social aspects of choir singing to be very important.
 Although being serious about our music, traditions, competitions and concerts, we focus on social activities and events that contribute to the creation of friendships among the members of the choir.
 KSS is not only a choir with a long history, it is a choir consisting of an amazing group of women who know how to have fun while creating music!